Jamie Adams, MD - Principal Investigator

 Nami Shah, MD - Interviewer

 Dr. Shah is a neurologist, who is completing a 2-year movement disorder fellowship at the University of Rochester that is supported by the Parkison's Foundation Movement Disorder Fellowship award.
 She will be staying on as a faculty member after completing her fellowship and will be splitting her time between seeing patients with various movement disorders and pursuing clinical research.
 Her research focuses on (1) the use of novel symptom mapping techniques to validate research tools in Parkinson's and Huntington's disease and (2) the use of medication alerts to improve hospital care of patients with Parkinson’s disease.
-In her spare time, Dr. Shah also likes to cook, travel, and ready mystery novels.
+In her spare time, Dr. Shah also likes to cook, travel, and read mystery novels.

 .jpg)